 If a bulk discarding event is observed during an offload, the reviewer shall annotate the event with the haul number entered as 0 or NULL.
-Since fishing has concluded no hauls need to be marked as OBS = N. This instance is the only exception to the OBS = N bulk discarding guidance.
+Any hauls prior to the CSE-Bulk Discarding event must be marked as OBS = N, so if Bulk Discarding is seen occurring during an offload, all hauls on the trip must be changed to OBS = N.